OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#capacity+doses+administered+total"

-An example of combining adm_vals, date_col and date_level is getting the latest global value in which global data has been treated as a special case of national data by using OWID_WRL in the #country+code field:
+An example of combining `adm_vals`, `date_col` and `date_level` is getting the latest global value in which global data has been treated as a special case of national data by using "OWID_WRL" in the "#country+code" field:

       ourworldindata:
         source: "Our World in Data"